tktakaaki/test/description.md

 # A brief introduction to the Kaede treebank (楓)

-Kaede treebank is a Japanese treebank annotated with phrase structure and grammatical functions.
+Kaede treebank is a Japanese constituent treebank, which has clause level annotations with syntactic function labels, e.g., syntactic role and clause type, and coordinated construction.
+The treebank is designed to have complete binary trees, and is currently composed of about 20,000 sentences from the Kyoto University Text Corpus (the Mainichi Shimbun Newspaper).

 ## Tags